Adrew-Kirts/Adrew-Kirts/README.md

 # 💫 About Me:
-🌱 I’m currently learning web and application development, Python, Java and more to come..! 🚀<br>
+🌱 I’m currently working at Webmecanik 🚀<br>

 ## 🌐 Socials: